mgupta701/CalCOFI-internship/parallax/Markdown/draft4_upwelling.md

 <br />

-<font size="+1"> This same process that drives much of the productivity off the coast of California also makes the ecosystem uniquely vulnerable to the detrimental impacts of climate change..
+<font size="+1"> This same process that drives much of the productivity off the coast of California also makes the ecosystem uniquely vulnerable to the detrimental impacts of climate change.
 CalCOFI's long-term observations of this region are essential to understanding this vulnerability and mitigating the resulting negative impacts on marine life and California communities.  </font>

 <br />
 <br />